Diving in Cozumel

 are not necessary.

-Mexico has a modern, fully and reliable digital telecommunication system.
+Cozumel has a modern, fully digital and reliable telecommunication system.

-The Dialing Code is 52, while the area code for Cozumel is 987.
+The long distance dialing code is 52, while the area code for Cozumel is 987.

 Language & Currency